darkoperator/Posh-VirusTotal/README.md

 </pre>

 # Change Log
+## Version 1.2
+* API key is now encrypted on disk when set.
+* Module in Synopsis mention if they are using Private or Public API.
 ## Version 1.1
 * Added support for connecting thru a HTTP Proxy and provide credentials for the proxy if necessary.
 * Certificate pinning using the Certificate Thumbprint.